gcc-mirror/gcc/gcc/ada/doc/gnat_ugn/building_executable_programs_with_gnat.rst

   by the front end and will be visible in the :switch:`-gnatG` output.

-  When using a gcc-based back end (in practice this means using any version of GNAT other than the JGNAT, .NET or GNAAMP versions), then the use of :switch:`-gnatN` is deprecated, and the use of :switch:`-gnatn` is preferred.
+  When using a gcc-based back end, then the use of :switch:`-gnatN` is deprecated, and the use of :switch:`-gnatn` is preferred.
   Historically front end inlining was more extensive than the gcc back end inlining, but that is no longer the case.